 The immune reconstitution inflammatory syndrome presents suddenly and unexpectedly with the clinical deterioration soon after antiretroviral treatment is started.

-A 7 year-old child is referred for antiretroviral treatment.
-His HIV infection is graded at stage 2 and his CD4 count is 250 cells/µl.
+A 7 year old child is referred for antiretroviral treatment.
+His HIV infection is graded at stage 2 and his CD4 count is is less than 200 cells/µl.
 He is brought by a neighbour as his mother died a year before.

 At least one adult must be responsible for giving the treatment, they should be ‘treatment ready’, and they should be able to bring the child to the clinic for the scheduled visits.
 Treatment is unlikely to succeed if all these criteria are not met.